Bridgy Fed

 Parameters:

-obj (models.Object) – follow activity
+obj (Object) – follow activity

-classmethod maybe_accept_follow(follower, followee, follow)[source]
+classmethod respond_to_follow(verb, follower, followee, follow)[source]

-Sends an accept activity for a follow.
+Sends an accept or reject activity for a follow.

 Parameters: